 Some of the most popularly used data manipulation and wrangling techniques are – missing value imputation, correcting data types, outlier treatment, scaling and transformation.
 As a data scientist, you’ll be expected to have a good grasp of such techniques.

 6. Data Visualization Knowledge

 Data visualization is one of the key aspects of data analysis.
-This is because data visualization plays an important role in relaying information in a manner that is easy to understand and pleasant on the eyes.
+This is because data visualization plays an important role in relaying information in a manner that is easy to understand and pleasant to the eyes.

-For starters, you need to have a good knowledge of the basic plots such as bar charts, pie charts, and histograms.
+For starters, you need to have a good knowledge of basic plots such as bar charts, pie charts, and histograms.
 As you advance, you’ll need to know waterfall charts, thermometer charts and so on.
 In the exploratory data analysis stage, such charts are very useful.

 Therefore, data scientists need to procure the required data visualization skills in order to effectively connect with the end-users.
 Programs such as Tableau, Power BI, Qlik, Sense and several clothes have quite a user-friendly interface.

 7. Comprehensive Understanding of Machine Learning